 This module provides a comprehensive introduction to the fascinating relationship between counselling and forensic psychology in general, and mental health problems and crime more specifically.
 The module is divided into five blocks, and you'll study a new topic each week.

 Block 1 sets the scene for the module.
 You'll look at the tensions between therapeutic and forensic settings.
 In addition, you'll learn how mental health treatments have developed over time and how prisons developed from places designed to hold prisoners before trial to become facilities used as a form of punishment, and the development of forensic mental health.
 This block will also examine media depictions of crime, forensic psychology and therapy, and discuss whether they are factually based.
 The block concludes with a look at the diagnosis and categorisation of mental health problems and how being diagnosed or labelled can affect individuals.

 Block 2 explores ‘mad or bad’ identities.
 You’ll find out about the role of race in how people are seen and treated by mental health and criminal justice services.
-You’ll learn about how gender influences the ways offenders and victims and clients are seen and treated in the criminal justice system and in the therapy room and mental health services.
-You’ll study the impact age has on the perception and treatment of offenders and victims/counselling clients, as well practices for different age groups in both counselling/mental health and the criminal justice system.
+You’ll learn about how gender influences the ways offenders and victims, and clients are seen and treated in the criminal justice system and in the therapy room and mental health services.
+You’ll study the impact age has on the perception and treatment of offenders and victims/counselling clients, as well as practices for different age groups in both counselling/mental health and the criminal justice system.
 You’ll also explore the central place of social class in understanding reasons for pathologisation and criminalisation, including the key theoretical debates and research studies to explain class disparities in mental health and crime.